HMPNK/HANNO/README.md

 ### POLISH MULTI-EXON UTRs

-Sometimes fragmented 5'UTRs and 3'UTRs occur (if too divergend mRNAs are used for gene-modeling, or due to RNAseq mapping noise), polishing the transcripts by removing end standing UTR exons can be done by a script.
+Sometimes fragmented 5'UTRs and 3'UTRs occur (if too divergend mRNAs are used for gene-modeling, frameshifts in the genome sequence occur, or due to RNAseq mapping noise), polishing the transcripts by removing end standing UTR exons can be done by a script.
 We might integrate this in the HANNO pipeline in the future.

 ```sh
 awk -v cdsdist=300 -f /path_to_scripts/clean-bed12-utrs.awk BESTMODELS-FINAL.bedDB > BESTMODELS-FINAL.cleanUTR.bedDB